Acce5sDenied/MCBE_Parkour_wiki/README.md

 ## Status effects & Enchants
 Status effects and enchants that can directly effect movement.\
-Enchants that have a level beyond normally possible may have mistakes.
+Enchants that have a level beyond normally achievable may have mistakes.

 #### Speed
 `+20%` acceleration per level of speed.
 Does not apply when airborne.
 In the case where speed is on with slowness, speed always get applied first.